TracyGJG/microfrontend-pubsub/README.md

 ![Illustration of a multi-microfrontend application](exercise.png 'Application Exericse')

-1. Micro Frontend One (MF1) publishes a message on Topic A, that is only subscribed to by MF2.
+1. Micro-frontend One (MF1) publishes a message on Topic A that is only subscribed to by MF2.
-1. MF2 publishes a message on Topic B, to which both MF1 & MF3 subscribe.
+1. MF2 publishes a message on Topic B, to which both MF1 and MF3 subscribe.
-1. MF3 publishes a message on Topic A, that is again received by MF2.
+1. MF3 publishes a message on Topic A that is again received by MF2, only.
-1. MF3 publishes a message on Topic C, that is received by both MF1 & MF2.
+1. MF3 can also publish a message on Topic C that is received by both MF1 and MF2.